quickthyme/qroute/README.md

 ```
 driveSub(QTRouteId, from: QTRoutable, input: QTRouteResolvingInput, completion: QTRouteDrivingCompletion?)
 ```
-Commands the `QTRouteDriver` to navigate to any other route in the hierarchy, regardless of location, *as if it were* an *immediate logical descendant* from the current route.
+Commands the `QTRouteDriver` to navigate to any route in the hierarchy, regardless of location, *as if it were* an *immediate logical descendant* from the current route.
 (Essentially a subroutine version of `driveTo`.)
 Pass any dependency requirements via the `input` parameter.

 **driveTo()**